Mat-O-Lab/ckanext-csvtocsvw/README.md

 # ckanext-csvtocsvw

 Extension automatically generating csvw metadata for uploaded textual tabular data.
+It uploads the data of the first table documented into a datastore for the source csv file.
 **should be used as replacement for datapusher**

 ## Requirements